DeMars-DMC/DeMars-DMC/docs/specification/validators.rst

 Some Proof-of-Stake consensus algorithms aim to create a "completely" decentralized system where all stakeholders (even those who are not always available online) participate in the committing of blocks.
+Others have a fixed set of validators which can make them potential targets.
-Tendermint has a different approach to block creation.
-Validators are expected to be online, and the set of validators is permissioned/curated by some external process.
-Proof-of-stake is not required, but can be implemented on top of Tendermint consensus.
-That is, validators may be required to post collateral on-chain, off-chain, or may not be required to post any collateral at all.
+DéMars has a different approach to block creation.
+Validators are expected to be online, and the set of validators is determined for every block.

-Validators have a cryptographic key-pair and an associated amount of "voting power".
-Voting power need not be the same.
+Validators have a cryptographic key-pair and equal voting power (1 vote).

 Becoming a Validator
 --------------------

 There are two ways to become validator.

-1. They can be pre-established in the `genesis state <./genesis.html>`__
+1. The validators for the first block are pre-established in the `genesis state <./genesis.html>`__
-2. The ABCI app responds to the EndBlock message with changes to the existing validator set.
+2. For further blocks, the ABCI app responds to the GetValidatorSet message with the new validator set.

 Committing a Block
 ------------------